lilizhaolilizhao/alert_tool/site/src/site/sphinx/en/async.md

 ## 3. Suspend and Cancel job

-When the job is executing in the foreground, such as directly calling the command `trace Test t` or calling the background job command `trace Test t &`, the job is transferred to the foreground through the `fg` command.
+When the job is executing in the foreground, such as directly calling the command `trace com.oneapm.test.Test t` or calling the background job command `trace com.oneapm.test.Test t &`, the job is transferred to the foreground through the `fg` command.
 At this point, the console cannot continue to execute the command, but can receive and process the following keyboard events:

 * ‘ctrl + z’: Suspend the job, the job status will change to `Stopped`, and the job can be restarted by `bg <job-id>` or `fg <job-id>`
 * ‘ctrl + c’: Stop the job